 The ability to use technology to conduct assessment is supported by the findings of the National Reading Panel (2000), as well as by the California Statewide Literacy Task Force, which was charged with making a set of recommendations to improve student achievement in reading.
-The task force determined "ongoing diagnosis that informs teaching and assessment that ensures accountability" is an essential component of any reading program (California Department of Education 1995, 10).
+The task force determined "ongoing diagnosis that informs teaching and assessment that ensures accountability" are essential components of any reading program (California Department of Education 1995, 10).